So, you’re stuck at home. But that doesn’t mean you have to give up on gardening!

 I tried it myself for the first time at an amazingly delicious cooking demo and dinner hosted by the Boston University gastronomy program when I was in grad school, and I fell in love with these.
 And chanterelles.
 And morels.
 (So many mushrooms, so little time…)

-This kit includes everything you’ll need to get started: a sterilized and inoculated sawdust block, mister, humidity tent, and full instructions.
+This kit includes everything you’ll need to get started: a sterilized and inoculated sawdust block, mister, and full instructions.
 And this type thrives at temperatures between 50 and 75°F, so it’s perfect for those who are gardening indoors, or who have a cool garage or basement.

 Try something a little different, and give this kit a whirl.
-It’s available from True Leaf Market.
+It’s available from North Spore via Amazon.

 Enoki Mushroom Grow Kit